Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 - Time needed: 1 night

 Your Sri Lanka trip will start at Colombo International Airport.
-Its official name is Bandaranaike International Airport and it’s actually located in Negombo which is an hour’s drive from the capital city.
+Its official name is Bandaranaike International Airport.

 It’s the gateway to the country and the starting point of your 3 weeks in Sri Lanka.

-Both Colombo and Negombo don’t have much to offer compared to the rest of the country so you don’t need to spend much time here.
+Both Colombo and Negombo don’t have much to offer compared to the rest of the country, so you don’t need to spend much time here.

 They’re loud, busy cities with chaotic streets, and your time is better spent exploring the east and south coast.